Sjain97/Continuous_Control-Udacity_DRL_Project/REPORT.md

 DDPG utilizes four neural networks: a local actor, a target actor, a local critic and a target critic Each training step the experience (state, action, reward, next state) the 20 agents gained was stored.
 Then every second training step the agent learned from a random sample from the stored experience.
-The actor tries to estimate the optimal policy by using the estimated state-action values from the critic while critic tries to estimate the optimal q-value function and learns by using a normal q-learning approach.
+The actor tries to estimate the optimal policy by using the estimated state-action values from the critic while critic tries to estimate the optimal Q-value function and learns by using a normal Q-learning approach.
 Using this approach one gains the benefits of value based and policy based methods at the same time.

 ### Hyperparameters